 - If a student’s first term of enrollment is summer, he or she must be enrolled full-time that summer.
 For the second and subsequent summer terms, he or she does not need to be enrolled.

 - Students may apply to the OGS for authorization for a reduced course load for a very limited number of reasons that are allowed for by U.S. federal government regulations.
+A reduced course load is allowed only once per degree level.
 Please see the OGS website or an advisor at the OGS for more detailed information.

 Contact the OGS office if you would like or need one-on-one guidance and assistance on the vast array of federal requirements and procedures related to immigration and maintaining your legal status throughout your studies.